Drug liberalization: Germany

 In 1994, the Federal Constitutional Court ruled that drug addiction was not a crime, nor was the possession of small amounts of drugs for personal use.
-In 2000, the German narcotic law (BtmG) was changed to allow for supervised drug injection rooms.
+In 2000, Germany's Narcotic Drugs Act (BtMG) was changed to allow for supervised drug injection rooms.
 In 2002, a pilot study was started in seven German cities to evaluate the effects of heroin-assisted treatment on addicts, compared to methadone-assisted treatment.
 The positive results of the study led to the inclusion of heroin-assisted treatment into the services of the mandatory health insurance in 2009.
 On 4 May 2016, the Cabinet of Germany decided to approve the measure for legal cannabis for seriously ill patients who have consulted with a doctor and "have no therapeutic alternative".
-German Health Minister, Hermann Gröhe, presented the legal draft on the legalization of medical cannabis to the cabinet which was expected to take effect early 2017.
+German Health Minister, Hermann Gröhe, presented the legal draft on the legalization of medical cannabis to the cabinet which took effect in March 2017.
+The Cannabis Act took effect in 2024.